 11. Yoga

-Grab a pack of kids yoga cards and pick a set of 3-5 cards to use during the song.
+Grab these printable yoga poses cards and pick a set of 3-5 cards to use during the song.
 You might demonstrate all the moves and let the kids transition between them as they would like to or set up a routine that you all follow together that changes with the songs transitions.

 You can find yoga poses that work while sitting or stick to ones that are all down on the floor to limit the up and down transitions that can be tiring on us leaders.
 Or, embrace the workout and include a variety!
 Yoga activities work best with slow tempo songs.